 What if there is a problem?

-The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
+The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of this study.

-If you wish to complain about any aspect of the study, or have further questions on how your information is handled during the course of this study, you should contact Peter Watkinson (firstname.lastname@example.org) or you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480, or the head of CTRG, email email@example.com.
+If you wish to complain about any aspect of the study, or have further questions on how your information is handled during the course of this study, you should contact Peter Watkinson (email@example.com) or you may contact the University of Oxford Clinical Research Governance Ethics and Assurance (RGEA) office on 01865 616480, or the head of RGEA, email firstname.lastname@example.org.